StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 ===============================================

 ..
 NOTE::
- Skribble Electronic Signature plug-in is only available with **Microsoft OneDrive for Business and Skribble Business**.
+ Skribble Electronic Signature plug-in is available with **Microsoft OneDrive for Business and Skribble Business**.

 Skribble integrates with Microsoft OneDrive for Business and enables companies to sign and get documents signed directly from OneDrive and SharePoint Online.